TestAnything/Specification/tap-version-14-specification.md

     ok 5
     ```

-    This test output is _not_ valid TAP:
+    This test output is _not_ a successful test run:

     ```tap
+    TAP version 13
     1..6
     not ok
     ok